nathanLloydw/Web-development/README.md

 ## Web Development

-Any HTML, CSS, PHP, MySQL and javascript related code.
+Any HTML, CSS, PHP, MySQL and javascript and javascript related code.